-Because Instagram has such an intense focus on fashion, travel, and lifestyle, it’s a perfect fit for many ecommerce brands looking to reach new audiences and raise awareness of their innovative products on social media.
-However, there’s a lot of competition these days for Instagram attention.
+Because Instagram has such an intense focus on fashion, travel, and lifestyle, it’s a perfect fit for many ecommerce brands looking to reach new audiences and raise awareness of their innovative products with an audience of 700 million active users.
+However, there’s a lot of competition these days for Instagram eyeballs.

 Instagram is a known hub of influencer marketing, with makeup vloggers driving huge profits for brands; travel stars on Instagram sharing their favorite suitcases; and fitness models wearing the newest sneakers and workout gear.
 However, getting influencers to share your products can be incredibly expensive.
 Some estimates place it at around $1,000 per 100,000 followers — and it all depends on whether the influencer’s audience actually aligns with your target market.

-So how do you effectively market your ecommerce brand to Instagram users?
-Learn how to incorporate Instagram ads into your ecommerce marketing strategy.
+So how do you effectively market your ecommerce brand to shop-happy Instagram users?
+Learn exactly how to incorporate Instagram ads into your ecommerce marketing strategy.